Asian American Plays, by Authors (L)

 - The Journey of the Bell

-Ida and Lisbeth have always been the best of friends, inseparable through thick and thin, until the distant sound of a mysterious bell leads them apart on very different paths.
-As they journey through the vivid imagination of Hans Christian Andersen’s timeless fairy tales, will Ida and Lisbeth ever find their way back to each other, or will their friendship be lost forever?
+Ida and Lisbeth have always been best friends, until the sound of a mysterious bell leads them apart on very different paths.
+As they journey through Hans Christian Andersen’s timeless fairy tales, will Ida and Lisbeth ever find their way back to each other, or will their friendship be lost forever?
 Stories include The Bell, The Shepherdess and the Chimney Sweep, The Ugly Duckling, What the Good Man Does Is Always Right, The Flea and the Professor, and The Nightingale.

 - Paper and Ink (Live Girls)